muhammad-ishaq-ds/amazon-sales-dashboard/README.md

 - 📈 **Footwear** and **Electronics** categories contribute the highest sales
 - 💳 **Debit Card** is the most preferred payment method
 - ⏳ Order cancellations are relatively low compared to completed orders
-- 📅 Sales peak in certain months, showing **seasonal buying trends**
+- 📅 Sales peak in certain months, showing **Seasonal buying trends**

 ---